Is a Correction Looming Ahead for Gerdau S.A. (GGB)

 Is It Worth Investing in Gerdau S.A.
 (NYSE :GGB) Right Now?

 Gerdau S.A.
-(NYSE:GGB) scored a price-to-earnings ratio above its average ratio, recording 4.02 x from its present earnings ratio.
-Plus, the 36-month beta value for GGB is at 1.54.
+(NYSE:GGB) scored a price-to-earnings ratio above its average ratio, recording 3.97 x from its present earnings ratio.
+Plus, the 36-month beta value for GGB is at 1.55.
+Opinions of the stock are interesting as 12 analysts out of 14 who provided ratings for Gerdau S.A. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?